paguzma/cjekel.github.io/_posts/2016-10-16-Maximum-Likelihood-Linear-Regression.md

 As it turns out, with the assumptions we have made (Gaussian distribution, independent and identically distributed, <span>\\( \mu = 0 \\)</span>) the result of maximizing the likelihood should be the same as performing a least squares fit.
 So let's go ahead and perform a least squares fit to determine the coefficients of a second order polynomial from the data points.
 This can be done with scikit-learn easily with the following lines of Python code.
 <div>
 {% highlight python %}
-#   pefrom least squres fit using scikitlearn
+#   perform least squares fit using scikitlearn
 from sklearn.preprocessing import PolynomialFeatures from sklearn.linear_model import LinearRegression from sklearn.pipeline import Pipeline